 Fertilizing and Flushing Salt Buildup

-Over time salts from water and fertilizer can build up in the soil, potentially damaging mint plants.
+Over time, salts from water and fertilizer can build up in the soil, potentially damaging mint plants.
 If this starts to happen, you'll notice white deposits on top of the potting soil.
-Flush salt out of the potting soil by moving the container outdoors or to a sink or tub, then running 8 to 10 gallons of water (for an 8- to 12-inch-diameter pot) through the soil, allowing it to drain freely from the holes in the bottom.
+Flush salt out of the potting soil by moving the container outdoors or to a sink or tub.
+Run 8 to 10 gallons of water for an 8- to 12-inch-diameter pot through the soil, allowing it to drain freely from the holes in the bottom.
 Repeat monthly.

 Tips for Growing Mint Indoors

 Although generally hardy, occasionally mint succumbs to diseases, particularly mint rust.
 Keep plants healthy by avoiding overfertilizing, which can stress plants, and watering the soil without getting leaves wet.

 Mint rust is characterized first by rust-orange colored spots on stems and leaves.
 Get rid of those plants that show signs of mint rust.
 Once advanced, mint rust causes leaves to turn black and die.
 Sanitize containers by scrubbing them with household disinfectant and adding new potting soil before replanting fresh mint plants.